-If there is any question or doubt about the interpretation or implementation of this Policy, the CEO, Director of Education or the Deputy Director of Education should be consulted.
+If there is any question or doubt about the interpretation or implementation of this Policy, the CEO orDirector of Education should be consulted.

 2. Preamble

 All services that make up Plymouth CAST, including all the schools and services within the trust, their governors and staff, must abide by this Trust Pupil Welfare Policy.